ThomasIAm/personal-site-hydejack/projects/index.md

 	An overview of several projects I've done over the years.
 ---

-An overview of several projects I've done over the years. {:.note title="Description"}

 # Projects

+## An overview of several projects I've done over the years.

 {% include projects.html %}